 - VAT Returns: If you are registered for VAT we can compile and submit your VAT returns to HMRC for you every quarter.

-We can also reduce you bills by making sure you are charging back for all the allowable VAT you spend in the business, especially pre-registration items.
+We can also reduce you bills by making sure you are claiming for all the allowable VAT you spend in the business, especially pre-registration items.

 Our rates are shown on the What We Charge page.